 Achieving social justice and health equity for the people of Hawai‘i and citizens in a changing world.

-C. Bersamira, PhD—substance use disorders, addiction services, social policy, behavioral health policy
+R. Arndt, MSW—technology in practice and education, professional development, reflective practice; leadership, and interprofessional education *C. Bersamira, PhD—substance use disorders, addiction services, social policy, behavioral health policy

 *K. Braun, MPH, DrPH—social behavioral health sciences, gerontology

 K. Y. M. Burke, MPH—Junior Researcher, social determinants of health, health equity, cultural safety, social justice and ancestral connection.